approvals/ApprovalTests.Python/docs/how_to/multiple_approvals_per_test.md

 ## Verify Multiple Things without Blocking

-If you want to manually verify multiple things, you can still use the `with_parameters` directly.
-However, if any of them fail your test will end.
-To prevent this you can use `gather_all_exceptions_and_throw`.
+To manually verify multiple things without the executation stopping on the first failure, using `gather_all_exceptions_and_throw` will prevent blocking, while still failing on any failure.

 Here is an example:

 <!-- snippet: multiple-verifies-without-blocking -->